travischamness/ex09-complexnumbers/README.md

 be sure that you create a class named `Complex` in the namespace `edu::vcccd::vc::csv13` with the give interface from above.
 Two, you can put your implementation in a file with the name of your choice as long as it uses the `.cc` extension, and is in the `src` directory.
-Three, you can put you class definition in a file with the name of your choice as long as it uses the `.h` extension, and is in the `include` directory.
+Three, you can put you class definition in a file with the name `complex.h` extension, and is in the `include` directory.

 #### All files must have the header comment